dart-lang/linter/README.md

+# This package is discontinued.

+Please see the current source code at https://github.com/dart-lang/sdk/tree/main/pkg/linter

 # Linter for Dart

 The Dart Linter package defines lint rules that identify and report on "lints" found in Dart code.
 Linting is performed by the Dart